 In a behavioural interview, questions are used to assess how candidates behaved in past work situation and will give an insight into how they might behave at your company when faced with a similar situation.

 A situational interview uses hypothetical interview questions: 'what if’ future situations.
 They help determine how a candidate would handle difficult situations in the work place and unearth the character traits of great employees.

 Typically, your second round interview questions will be more situation-based, where the first round will be dedicated to covering the basics and getting to know your candidate.

 Situational interview questions to ask

-Although there are standard situational interview questions you can ask, it also helps to include targeted, role-based questions.
+Although there are standard situational interview questions you can ask, it also helps to include targeted, role-based hypothetical interview questions.
 Situational interview questions for customer service might include handling difficult customers, where situational interview questions for sales would focus on how the candidate might reach challenging targets.

 - How would you go about motivating your team on the lead up to ‘X project’ and what might you do to keep them continuously engaged with it?

 - How would you resolve a conflict between employees within your team?

 If you’re interviewing for a more junior role, ask situational interview questions designed to assess how proactive a candidate is, how much support they’ll need and how they take direction.

 - Is there a situation in which you feel it’s acceptable to make key decisions independently, without consulting your manager?